ichnosland/code-challenge/README.md

 She's far away from the coast and the signal is degraded and gets corrupted, e.g. MOSSOS is received instead of the SOSSOS sent.

-Implement a send_help function that takes a string and returns the number of letters corrupted.
+Implement a `sendHelp` function that takes a string and returns the number of letters corrupted.
 Please add some tests to check it's working fine.